 Erica Kneipp, Assistant Secretary – Health and Medical Research, Department of Health

-Erica Kneipp joined the Australian Public Service in 2009 working for Health.
-Her pre-APS experience spans all levels of government, the private and not-for-profit health sectors.
+Erica Kneipp joined the Commonwealth Department of Health in 2009.
+Her experience spans all levels of government, the private and not-for-profit health sectors.
 She spent over a decade with WA Health establishing hospital casemix, purchase provider frameworks, first time public-private partnerships and managing health services in the Kimberley.
 She is known in Australia for her work on innovative renal dialysis service models and regional planning.
-Since joining Health, Erica has worked in a number of portfolios covering federation, hospital funding and data, primary care reform (including the establishment of Medicare Locals and transition to Primary Health Networks) and corporate services.
-She is currently responsible for Health and Medical Research policy and programs, which encompass the management of knowledge transfer across the agency, research translation, the Medical Research Future Fund and Biomedical Translation Fund, improving the clinical trial environment in Australia and advancing primary health care research.
-All of these work areas aim to ensure the health system maximises outcomes for Australians by being self-improving, efficient and effective.
+Since joining Health, Erica has worked in a number of portfolios including population health, hospital data and funding, primary care organisations and reform and corporate services.
+She is currently responsible for Health and Medical Research policy and programs, which encompasses the Medical Research Future Fund and Biomedical Translation Fund, improving the clinical trial environment in Australia and research translation.

 Professor Maree Smith, Executive Director, University of Queensland